mccoy/mac-dev-playbook/README.md

   1. (On the Mac you want to connect to:) Go to System Preferences > Sharing.
   2. Enable 'Remote Login'.
+  3. Push a local ssh pubkey into the .authorized_keys file of the remote system

 > You can also enable remote login on the command line:
 >